AlexMercedCoder/tutorialblog/content/blog/2020/djangoreference/index.md

 *Users and Groups are serialized so we have a restful routes for the built in User and Group models*

 ### Create Views for your API

+**Viewsets have all the functions neccessary for RESTFul routes ready to go they just need to be connected to your model and related serializer**

 In your apps views.py create the following